UoA-eResearch/GPG-ro-crate-profile/index.md

 Any *EncryptedContextEntity* MAY OPTIONALLY contain `EncryptedContextEntity` in its type. *(as almost any type of entity MAY be an encryptedcontextentity with their original typing to be retained unchanged, for this reason EncryptedContextEntities SHOULD be defined programmatically in the library writing or reading the crate rather by their @type)*.

-Any *EncryptedContextEntity* MUST have a least one entity as a `recipient` and that *recipient* MUST have at least one valid gpg public key fingerprint listed via the `pubkey_fingerprints` property.
+Any *EncryptedContextEntity* MUST have a least one entity as a `encryptedTo` and that *encryptedTo* recipient MUST have at least one valid gpg public key fingerprint listed via the `pubkey_fingerprints` property.

-Values specified in an *EncryptedContextEntity*'s `recipients` property SHOULD refer to other context entities within the graph via the standard `"recipients":[{"@id":"<id>"}]` format. *(they should not be raw strings or references to external files)*.
+Values specified in an *EncryptedContextEntity*'s `encryptedTo` property SHOULD refer to other context entities within the graph via the standard `"encryptedTo":[{"@id":"<id>"}]` format. *(they should not be raw strings or references to external files)*.

 Encrypted context entities MUST only exist in a decrypted state while in memory.

-Once the crate is written to disk as `ro_crate_metadata.json` *EncryptedContextEntities* are aggregated based on common sets of `recipient` `pubkey_fingerprints` and written as the `"encryptedGraph"` property of an `EncryptedGraphMessage`.
+Once the crate is written to disk as `ro_crate_metadata.json` *EncryptedContextEntities* are aggregated based on common sets of `encryptedTo`'s members' `pubkey_fingerprints` and written as the `"encryptedGraph"` property of an `EncryptedGraphMessage`.

 When data is decrypted from an *EncryptedGraphMessage* it MUST be decrypted into an *EncryptedContextEntity* it MAY be manually redesignated as a *Context Entity* later if the data is no longer to be encrypted.